devHksingh/order_summary.github.io/README-template.md

 ### What I learned

-The majaor things I've learned were writing Box Shadow , Mobile-first workflow and Responsive design.
+The major things I've learned were writing Box Shadow , Mobile-first workflow and Responsive design.
 As a Responsive design, I used the units em ,%,rem,vh,vw.